demetriusvissarion/card_game_challenge/game_rules.md

  - when one or more players reach 100 points or more then the entire game is finished
  - the player with the least total points wins
  - if points > 100 and there are two or more equal with the least points then play continues until there's only one winner

-Notes:
- * reset all variables at the end of a hand? => shouldn't be needed if I use a new instance of Hand class for each hand, and keep score in a different ScoreBoard class

-21/12/2023 To fix/add:
- - fix score per hand is too high, sum many times > 100, sum should be always 26
- - fix total_score does not reset between hands and ends up too big
- - add 'pass 3 cards' rule in app.py

-22/12/2023 To fix/add:
- - fix show_hand error
- AttributeError: 'list' object has no attribute 'name'

-23/12/2023 To fix/add:
- - refactoring pass_three_cards hand 1 => not possible now, try again at the end